DelphinusLab/zkWasm-service-helper/README.md

 ### 3. Run the example you want to run.

 Currently only the scripts under `src/tasks` and `src/verify` are runnable.
-The `queries` are merely examples which are used in these executable scripts.
+The `queries` are merely examples that are used in these executable scripts.

 ```bash
 npx tsx src/tasks/addNewImage.ts